Billy Ayre: Blackpool

 Ayre was able to keep largely the same team together and guided them back to Wembley the following 1991–92 season, in which they finally gained promotion after another, more successful penalties experience.
 Scunthorpe United were the unlucky team on this occasion.
 Blackpool had booked their place in the new Division Two.
 Ayre dedicated the victory to his parents, who died the previous year.
 Ayre's son, David, was Blackpool's mascot, and accompanied his father in the pre-match walk out to the centre circle.

 The following season saw the Seasiders finish in a lowly eighteenth position after winning only twelve of their forty-six games.

 On the final day of the 1993–94 season, Blackpool avoided relegation by a single point by virtue of beating Leyton Orient 4–1 at Bloomfield Road.
 Ayre was sacked in June by then-chairman Owen Oyston after the Seasiders failed to impress at their new level.
 He was succeeded by Sam Allardyce.
 Ayre's league record in his three and a half years at Bloomfield Road: 191 games, 77 wins, 70 draws, 44 losses.
 At the time of his departure, Ayre was the sixth-longest-serving Blackpool manager in terms of Football League games in charge.

 Ayre achieved not only promotion but subsequently survival with very little financial backing from Oyston.
 After a defeat at his former club, Hartlepool United, on 2 October 1992, Ayre confronted the travelling support, who had been shouting to Ayre to spend some money.
 He explained how his access to finances were tied by his chairman.
 During this period, players such as Alan Wright, Paul Groves, and, most notably, Trevor Sinclair all left the club for bigger and better things.
 Despite this, Ayre's sides battled, grafted, and occasionally shocked sides with far greater resources at their disposal.
 As demonstrated in the retrospective DVD The Seasiders, a feature of the Geordie's time at Bloomfield Road was his "ticker-tape entrance" in games at Bloomfield Road – fans throwing paper aloft whilst Ayre made his way across to the dugout on the east side of the ground.
-He would acknowledge the fans, then clench his fists, urging the Seasiders faithful to back his team.
+He would acknowledge the fans, then clench his fists, urging the Seasiders' faithful to back his team.

 Scarborough

 Ayre's next stop was Scarborough, where he arrived in August 1994, some twenty years after playing for the Yorkshiremen.
-His reign at the McCain Stadium lasted just four months, after he was sacked for failing to turn around the Division Three strugglers.
+His reign at the McCain Stadium lasted four months, after he was sacked for failing to turn around the Division Three strugglers.

 Southport

 A short-but-successful stint at non-League Southport followed during the 1994–95 season.
 Ayre had guided the Sandgrounders to a third-placed finishing position.
-He continued to manage the club in the 1995–96 season, in which they finished in 6th position.
+He continued to manage the club in the 1995–96 season, in which they finished in sixth position.